Contextual Online Uncertainty-Aware Preference Learning for Human Feedback: Conclusion

 To conclude, we propose a novel framework for online decision-making based on the contextual BTL model.
 Different from existing strategies, our approach introduces an innovative two-stage decision-making strategy tailored for pairwise comparison data.
 We derive sharp error bounds by developing a matrix concentration method tailored to address the challenges posed by the dependent Hessian matrix.
 Furthermore, we establish the regret bound and demonstrate the superior performance of our method in simulations.
 We apply our framework to rank LLMs, yielding insightful results.
 Our work provides a comprehensive solution for online decision-making based on human feedback, offering a powerful tool for ranking applications in diverse domains.

 There remain numerous promising directions for future research.
 We illustrate a few possibilities below.
 Our proposed two-stage strategy for online decision-making is designed to handle data with dependent structures, which commonly arise in online data collection.
-Extending our inferential results to other models with similar dependency characteristics is a direction for further exploration.
-Besides, while this work focuses on the linear contextual BTL model, more complex contextual information may arise in real-world applications.
+Extending our inferential results to other models with similar dependency characteristics is a direction for further exploration. \re{For example, we could consider a setting where the agent observes the top choice among more than two candidates, or the Plackett-Luce model where the full ranking order is observed.
+In the context of online decision-making with time-varying contextual vectors and item-specific factors, we can deploy our two-stage framework to balance exploration and exploitation for regret minimization.
+However, the theoretical characterization of these results remains scenario-dependent and warrants further study.} Besides, while this work focuses on the linear contextual BTL model, more complex contextual information may arise in real-world applications.
 Extending the methodology to accommodate nonlinear contextual models or nonparametric approaches is worth investigating.
 Furthermore, building upon the inference results, further investigation into the properties of ranking can yield practical advancements.